 As a refresher, NetSuite offers two certification tracks: The Administrator track and the Users’ track.

 In the rest of this article, we’ll refer to the Administrator track as the (NetSuite) Professionals’ track to avoid confusing it with the NetSuite Administrator certification which is part of the same track.

-There are four certifications in the Professionals’ track, namely SuiteCloud Foundation which is a requisite for the other three: Administrator, ERP Consultant, and SuiteCloud Developer II.
-(There was also a SuiteCommerce Developer certification in this track but it got discontinued in March 2020 possibly to be reinstated at a future date.)
+There are five certifications in the Professionals’ track, namely SuiteCloud Foundation which is a requisite for the other four: Administrator, ERP Consultant, Application Developer, and Web Services Developer.
+(SuiteCloud Developer II got discontinued in February 2023 and SuiteCommerce Developer got discontinued in March 2020 possibly to be reinstated at a future date.)
 Based on the descriptions on the NetSuite certifications website, these certifications are clearly intended for individuals who are pursuing careers as NetSuite professionals.